knative/eventing/docs/spec/spec.md

 ##### Owner References

-- Owned (non-controlling) by the Provisioner used to provision the Channel.
+- Owned (non-controlling) by the ClusterProvisioner used to provision the Channel.

 #### Status